 To enjoy elevated views without the sore calves, drive up to the suburb’s best-kept secret, the Palm Beach Bible Garden.

 Established in the 1960s by South African native Gerald Hercules Robinson, the garden was created after Robinson visited a Bible garden in the grounds of Bangor Cathedral in Wales.

 Palm Beach Bible Garden was designed to be a ‘comprehensive reflection of biblical meanings and to serve as a collection of Holy land plants’.
 The garden descends in biblical chronological order with plants at the top of the slope mentioned in the book of Genesis, and a Helichyrisum oriental plant at the lowest point representing immortality.

-You can find the well-hidden Palm Beach Bible Garden at 6a Mitchell Road.
+You can find the well-hidden Bible Garden at 6a Mitchell Road.
 There are only few parking spaces, but it’s always been empty when I’ve visited.

-If you’ve ever wondered where Home and Away is filmed, it’s right here in Sydney’s Palm Beach!
-Visiting the landmarks has to be one of the most popular things to do in Palm Beach for British people!
+If you’ve ever wondered where popular Australian soap opera Home and Away is filmed, this is the place!
+Visiting the landmarks has to be one of the most interesting things to do in Palm Beach for British people!